Char-Hunt/Char-Hunt/README.md

 **For Your Information**

-This is a home for us to connect.
+**FYI** is a home for us to connect.
 A place where I can advise on a wide range of topics.

 Let's chat!  **Contact Me for a Live Conversation.**